chris-langfield/chris-langfield.github.io/menu/cv.md

 #### _Research Software Engineer_ | Princeton University, Program in Applied and Computational Mathematics | 8/21-present

-* Develops ASPIRE, an open-source cryo-electron microscopy image processing software package
+* Full-time developer of ASPIRE, an open-source cryo-electron microscopy image processing software package
+* Plans and implements novel features using domain-specific knowledge of biochemistry, image processing, and mathematics
-* Close collaboration with researchers
+* Collaborates with researchers to identify future use-cases and theoretical considerations for the software package

 #### _Research Assistant_ | Columbia University Medical Center, Cognitive Neuroscience Division | 10/18-8/21